8 Spices You’ll Want to Cook with This Fall

 Available whole or ground, allspice combines the flavors of cinnamon, nutmeg and cloves.
 This spice complements stews, carrots, pork or poultry, squash, cakes, cookies and some breads.

-With its mildly-sweet-to-bittersweet flavor, cinnamon is a nice addition to baked goods like coffee cake and crumbles as well as stews, curries, fruit, squash, oatmeal, pork and beef.
+With its mildly-sweet-to-bittersweet flavor, cinnamon is a nice addition to many dishes.
+There are plenty of ways to bake with cinnamon, but it also works well in stews, curries, fruit, squash, oatmeal, pork and beef.

-Found both whole and ground, cloves go well with sweet breads, carrots, onions, potatoes, chocolate and fruit.
+Found both whole and ground, cloves go well with sweet breads, carrots, onions, potatoes, chocolate, fruit—even coffee!

 The warm, sweet and spicy flavor of nutmeg enhances baked goods like pies and custard as well as white sauces, spinach and squash.
 It can be bought whole or ground.
 Grate fresh nutmeg for the best flavor.